MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/ruby/bundler/install.md

 $ bundle install --frozen --deployment
 ```

+The CLI also warns not to use `--with GROUP` for install groups.

+### Install groups of dependencies

+See the [Groups][] cheatsheet,

+[Groups]: {{ site.baseurl }}{% link cheatsheets/package-managers/ruby/bundler/groups.md %}

 ## clean subcommand

-Remove unused gems from the vendor directory. i.e. Remove the gems and subdependencies not covered by Gemfile.
+Remove unused gems from the vendor directory. i.e. Remove the gems and subdependencies not covered by `Gemfile`.

 ```sh
 $ bundle clean
 ```

+Dry run:

 ```sh
 $ bundle clean --dry-run